Do Go On - 350 - Arctic Badass Peter Freuchen

 What is this?

-Especially if you get the little corner bit in the wrong spot
+Especially if you get the little corner bit in the wrong spot and it feels funny.

-Oh, in a sock?
+Oh, and a sock.

 Yeah.